wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 ```
 In above example I created one more network (10.0.2.0/24) for my virtual machines and used this network for group replication traffic only.

-##### Configuration recomentations
+##### Configuration recommendations
 In general we recommend to use default settings.
-That said there are circumstances where you mithg want to make some custom settings.
+That said there are circumstances where you might want to make some custom settings.

 For most cases I prefer to have bellow settings for InnoDB cluster:
 ```